 Cash and Cash Equivalents - For the purposes of reporting cash flows, the trust considers all highly liquid deposits with a maturity of three months or less when purchased to be cash equivalents.
-Cash and Cash Equivalents includes \$509,724 Cash on Hand, which are monies that have been received by the Washington Counties Insurance Fund and have been credited to the Accounts Receivable, but have not been deposited into an account in a financial institution.
-The remaining \$4,572,880 in Cash and Cash Equivalents are deposited into accounts (Note B).
+Cash and Cash Equivalents includes \$325,500 Cash on Hand, which are monies that have been received by the Washington Counties Insurance Fund and have been credited to the Accounts Receivable but have not been deposited into an account in a financial institution.
+The remaining \$6,272,845 in Cash and Cash Equivalents are deposited into accounts (Note B).

-Receivables - Receivables for the Washington Counties Insurance Fund consist of amounts owed for premiums by member groups and services which have been rendered by the trust for the period ended December 31, 2017, such as commissions and administration fees.
+Premiums Receivable - Premiums Receivable for the Washington Counties Insurance Fund consist of amounts owed for premiums by member groups.

+Commissions & Administrative Fees Receivable - Amounts owed for services which have been rendered by the trust for the period ended December 31, 2018, such as commissions and administration fees.

-CFR (LTD) The Standard - The Claims Fluctuation Reserve (CFR) for the Fund's Long Term Disability (LTD) Program had a balance of \$574,873 on December 31, 2017.
-The performance of the LTD program during the contract term which ended December 31, 2017, resulted in an additional \$512,757, which as of December 31, was reflected as the CFR Receivable.
-These funds were deposited to the CFR account in early 2018.
+CFR (LTD) The Standard - The Claims Fluctuation Reserve (CFR) for the Fund's Long Term Disability (LTD) Program had a balance of \$563,325 on December 31, 2018.
 These funds are fully accessible to the Fund, however, by leaving them on deposit with The Standard the Fund receives a reduction in the premium rates for the LTD insurance.

-Notes to Financial Statements January 1, 2017 Through December 31, 2017
+Notes to Financial Statements January 1, 2018 Through December 31, 2018